 Before the world is their stage, they train right here in Colorado.

-Colorado Ballet.
-Today, its Academy is the premier training institution in the state, with programming sought after by serious ballet
+Ballet.
+Today, its Academy is the premier training institution in the state, with programming sought after by serious ballet students the

-students the world over.
-Located in eight state-of-the-art studios near downtown Denver, our students train in the same building occupied
+world over.
+Located in eight state-of-the-art studios near downtown Denver, our students train in the same building occupied much of the

-much of the day by the Company.
-The level of professionalism found at CBA is reflected in our impressive faculty who have enjoyed highly
+day by the Company.
+The level of professionalism found at CBA is reflected in our impressive faculty who have enjoyed highly successful

-successful careers as dancers and teachers with companies such as American Ballet Theatre, New York City Ballet, Dutch National Ballet,
+careers as dancers and teachers with companies such as American Ballet Theatre, New York City Ballet, Dutch National Ballet, The National

-The National Ballet of Canada, Pacific Northwest Ballet and The Joffrey Ballet.
-Grounded in formal classical ballet technique, our
+Ballet of Canada, Pacific Northwest Ballet and The Joffrey Ballet.
+Grounded in formal classical ballet technique, our curriculum follows

-ages 1 ½ through adult, beginner through professional, utilizing the most current standards of ballet training.
-The Academy begins
+1 ½ through adult, beginner through professional, utilizing the most current standards of ballet training.
+The Academy begins teaching

-teaching students from ages three through six for creative dance and pre-ballet, two classes that lay the foundation for further study
+students from ages three through six for creative dance and pre-ballet, two classes that lay the foundation for further study of classical

-of classical ballet.
-Beginning at age seven, students are placed in Level 1 and advance according to age, experience, and ability.*
+ballet.
+Beginning at age seven, students are placed in Level 1 and advance according to age, experience, and ability.* Our academy curriculum

 nurturing environment.
-In a small and personal setting of up to 15 dancers, students participate in 29 hours of class per week, Monday-Saturday.
+In a small and personal setting of an average of 15 dancers, students participate in 29 hours of class per week,

-The audition-only program is geared toward developing the whole artist, offering classes beyond dance technique to create well-rounded
+Monday-Saturday.
+The audition-only program is geared toward developing the whole artist, offering classes beyond dance technique to create

 Colorado Ballet Academy offers the unique opportunity to gain stage experience at a young age with our acclaimed professional ballet Company